ufm-ufs/ewm-to-git/README.md

 You can then run the main class, dk.ufm.rtc.Migrate

+Note: The resulting git repository will not be checked out.
+You should checkout the branch defined in the properties file to see the files in the local file system.

 ## Notes
 Rename, reparent and rename_reparent are all handled as renames.
 All the kinds with modify in its name (modify_rename, modify_reparent, modify_rename_reparent) are all handled as a rename followed by a modify.